Naetw/inctf-framework/README.md

 ## Dashboard

 This is the CTF dashboard, showing the scoreboard and status of services and allowing players to submit flags.
-The backend of the this component was rewritten in Python.
+The backend of this component was rewritten in Python.
 Read the [docs](dashboard/README.md).

 ## Gamebot